jlule/CSE-212/CSE 212 Final Project/Trees/trees.md

 3 6 12 14

-Traversing a Tree
+ ## Traversing a Tree
 The tree can be traversed by deciding on a sequence to visit each node.
 As we can clearly see we can start at a node then visit the left sub-tree first and right sub-tree next.
 Or we can also visit the right sub-tree first and left sub-tree next.
 Accordingly there are different names for these tree traversal methods.

-Tree Traversal Algorithms
+## Tree Traversal Algorithms
-Traversal is a process to visit all the nodes of a tree and may print their values too.
-Because, all nodes are connected via edges (links) we always start from the root (head) node.
-That is, we cannot randomly access a node in a tree.
-There are three ways which we use to traverse a tree.
+When Traversing through a tree we visit all the nodes of a tree and we may print their values.
+Now it is important to note that all nodes are connected bia links and we alwasy start from the root (head) node.
+So if we start from the root node we cannot access randomly all the nodes in a tree.There are tghree main ways we can traverse a tree.

-In-order Traversal
+## In-order Traversal

-Pre-order Traversal
+## Pre-order Traversal

-Post-order Traversal
+## Post-order Traversal

-In-order Traversal
+## In-order Traversal
 In this traversal method, the left subtree is visited first, then the root and later the right sub-tree.
 We should always remember that every node may represent a subtree itself.

 In the below python program, we use the Node class to create place holders for the root node as well as the left and right nodes.
 Then, we create an insert function to add data to the tree.
 Finally, the In-order traversal logic is implemented by creating an empty list and adding the left node first followed by the root or parent node.